Azure-Samples/azure-digital-twins-ontology-browser/src/api/README.md

     docker push yourregistry.azurecr.io/ontology-browser-api:latest
     ```

-4. Restart the API App Service in the Azure Portal
+4. Set GitHub PAT Token

+    Navigate to the Azure App Service for the api, and open the "Configuration" blade.
+In here you'll find a setting called "GitHubToken" which is a personal access token for your GitHub account.
+Put in your own PAT Token from GitHub, You can generate a token [here](https://github.com/settings/tokens).

 5. To access the API, navigate to the following URL: